MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-overview.md

 To direct devices to use the tunnel, you create and deploy a VPN policy for Microsoft Tunnel.
 This policy is a device configuration VPN profile that uses Microsoft Tunnel for its connection type.

   > [!Important]
-  > Prior to support for using Microsoft Defender for Endpoint as the tunnel client app, a standalone tunnel client app was available in preview and used a connection type of **Microsoft Tunnel (standalone client)** on Android devices.
-As of June 14 2021, both the standalone tunnel app and standalone client connection type are deprecated and drop from support 60 days later on August 14 2021.
+  > Prior to support for using Microsoft Defender for Endpoint as the tunnel client app on Android devices, a standalone tunnel client app was available in preview and used a connection type of **Microsoft Tunnel (standalone client)**.
+As of June 14 2021, both the standalone tunnel app and standalone client connection type are deprecated for Android and drop from support 60 days later on August 14 2021.
   >
   > iOS/iPadOS continues to use the standalone client app, which remains in preview, and a connection type of *Microsoft Tunnel (standalone client)*.